 Set in a glacial basin surrounded by fragile wildflower meadows, Mowich Lake is the largest and deepest lake in Mount Rainier National Park.
+Mowich Lake is open for fishing and non-motorized boating.
+The area is generally open mid-July to mid-October.
+Mowich is reached via State Route 165.
 The road is unpaved after the first three miles and may be rough.
-It is generally open mid-July to mid-October.
-Mowich is reached via State Route 165.

 Check the road status prior to visiting the Carbon & Mowich area.

 The Ipsut Creek Campground is located 5 miles (8 km) from the Carbon River Entrance.
 Due to the 2006 flood the road is closed to vehicles; the campground is open to hikers with a wilderness camping permit.

 The Mowich Lake Campground and Tolmie Peak Trailhead/Mowich Lake picnic area are located 6 miles (9.5 km) from the Mowich Entrance.
 Both the Mowich Lake campground and picnic area are open midsummer to early fall.

 The Carbon River area includes old-growth forest and inland temperate rain forest.
 The Carbon Glacier is the lowest elevation glacier in the lower 48 states.